bcgov/sso-switchover-agent/README.md

 ### Triggering the deployments/transitions locally

 The local deployment workflow is an option if keycloak needs to be redeployed and github actions are down.
-It is also a useful workflow when making changes ot the helm charts.
+It is also a useful workflow when making changes to the helm charts.
 Deploying changes directly to the sandbox environment is easier and less time intensive than requiring a code review and merging a PR.
 See [Local dev environment set up](#local-development-environment) and [Scripts](#scripts) documentation.

 ### Triggering the deployments/transisiont in github